 BSE & MSE NAME

-Howard Fireman, ABS Senior Vice President and Chief Technology Officer, joined the organization in 2013.
+Howard Fireman, ABS Senior Vice President and Chief Digital Officer, joined the organization in 2013.
 In his current role, Fireman is responsible for directing the organization’s product developments and overseeing all ABS Rule development initiatives.
 Fireman also serves as President of ABS Nautical Systems Fleet Management Software product line.
 Fireman joined ABS from the US Navy, where over 35 years he was recognized as a distinguished leader in the areas of ship design, hull form optimization, total ownership cost, total ship systems engineering, design integration, research and development, and fleet operational support.
 Fireman holds a Bachelor’s and Master’s Degree in Naval Architecture and Marine Engineering from the University of Michigan.
 He also received a Master’s Degree in Technical Management from Johns Hopkins University

 Mechanics, Marine & Subsea Manager/ExxonMobil Upstream Research Company